Home Group estate

 Examples of nuisance noise include:

 • Barking dogs.
-Persistent and loud barking or howling from dogs
+Persistent and loud barking or howling

 • Car alarms.
-Continuous car alarms going off in the middle of the night
+Continuous car alarms going off

 • Noisy neighbours.
-Frequent arguments, shouting, or slamming doors within apartment buildings
+Frequent arguments, shouting, or slamming doors

 We deal with excessive noise within our anti-social behaviour (ASB) process and will manage generic household noise under our neighbourhood management process.

-How to report ASB or nuisance noise
+How to report anti-social behaviour or nuisance noise

 If you are in immediate danger, phone the police on 999.